Precise Reasoning About Container-Internal Pointers with Logical Pinning: Introduction

 Unfortunately, the non-aliasing assumption often breaks down in practice: container interfaces and implementations commonly expose internal pointers to elements (stored items) or substructures to the outside.
-Graphs are inherently built on sharing, whereas other containers only temporarily expose internal pointers to client code or during internal operations such as tree rebalancing.
-In this work, we focus on the latter class of containers, both flat (e.g., arrays and records) and recursive (e.g., linked lists and trees), and develop techniques for reasoning about them in sequential programs written in pointer-manipulating languages such as C.
+Graphs are inherently built on sharing, whereas other containers expose internal pointers only temporarily, either to client code or during internal operations such as tree rebalancing.
+In this work, we focus on containers with transient internal-pointer exposure, both flat (e.g., arrays and records) and recursive (e.g., linked lists and trees), and develop techniques for reasoning about them in sequential programs written in pointer-manipulating languages such as C.

-To illustrate the challenges concretely, consider the following example inspired by the APIs of the C++ logging library \library{spdlog}~\cite{SpdlogFastLogging2025}, rewritten in C for simplicity.
-A logger is an object that maintains configuration such as log levels and directs messages to designated outputs.
-Applications often manage a dictionary of named loggers; in this example, \texttt{registry} is a pointer to such a dictionary, whose loggers can be updated individually or collectively. \begin{ccode} logger* lgr = get(registry, k); // spdlog::set_level set_level_all(registry, INFO); // spdlog::logger::set_level set_level(lgr, DEBUG); \end{ccode}
+To illustrate the challenges concretely, consider the following logger example, inspired by the APIs of the C++ logging library \texttt{spdlog}~\cite{SpdlogFastLogging2025} and rewritten in C for simplicity.
+A logger is an object that maintains a configuration, such as log levels, and directs messages to designated outputs.
+Applications often manage a dictionary of named loggers; in this example, \texttt{registry} is a pointer to such a dictionary, whose loggers can be updated individually or collectively.

 Line 1 retrieves a pointer to the logger associated with key \texttt{k} and stores it in variable \texttt{lgr}; line 3 sets the log level of \textit{all} loggers in \texttt{registry} to \texttt{INFO}; and line 5 overrides the level of the logger pointed to by \texttt{lgr} to \texttt{DEBUG}.
-This program is safe because \setlevelall{}'s implementation ensures pointer stability: it updates loggers in place, so pointer \texttt{lgr} remains valid for use in line 5.
+This program is safe because the implementation of \setlevelall{} ensures pointer stability: it updates loggers in place, so the pointer \texttt{lgr} remains valid for use on line 5.

 Conceptually, \setlevelall{} is a map operation that updates all loggers in the dictionary.
-Let \(\Dict{d}{p}\) denote the representation predicate for a dictionary \(d\) stored at \(p\), and \(\recordsubst{g}{level}{v}\) denote the logger \(g\) with its level substituted by \(v\).
+Let \(\ReprDict{d}{p}\) denote the representation predicate for a dictionary \(d\) stored at \(p\), and \(\loggerSubstLevel{g}{v}\) denote the logger \(g\) with its level substituted by \(v\).
 A typical specification of \setlevelall{} is:

-Unfortunately, this specification is not sufficient to verify the program: it does not capture pointer stability, and hence permits implementations that relocate (move) loggers and invalidate exposed internal pointers such as \texttt{lgr}.
+Unfortunately, this specification is insufficient to verify the program: it does not capture pointer stability, and hence permits implementations that relocate (move) loggers and invalidate exposed internal pointers such as \texttt{lgr}.

 Existing approaches fall short on verifying this pattern for various reasons (\cref{sec:background}).
 In this paper, we introduce a \textit{logical-pinning} model for reasoning about exposed internal pointers, together with a \textit{proof discipline} in which the user selectively exposes such pointers in the logical representations and precisely tracks pointer validity in API specifications.